MethaneRain/fortran/netcdf-fortran.md

 ```
 Then run a quick ```$ source ~/.bash_profile``` to complete the changes.

 Now all I have to do to run my ```gfortran``` is reference these variables.
-This saves me a lot of headach and memorization of the paths and flags!
+This saves me a lot of headache and memorization of the paths and flags!

 ```shell
 $ gfortran example.f90 -o example.out -I$IVAR -L$LVAR